jchatel/quickmail-next-docs/account-management/canceling-your-subscription.md

 - I'm having an error canceling my subscription

+- I don't have an option to cancel my subscription

 ## For Growth and Starter Plan

 To cancel your workspace subscription, go to your billing page and click manage.